austinhuang0131/metagon/README.md

 If the bot is stuck (Stopped responding / Not functioning properly) during any moment of your use, you can type `unstuck!!!` to effectively expel your trouble.

 # Command Reference
 In most situations you can just use the startup menu.
-However, if you're on VK, GroupMe, or Skype for Business, or you'd like to get results by only typing out 1 message, you must read the following.
+However, if you're on GroupMe or Skype for Business, or you'd like to get results by only typing out 1 message, you must read the following.

 * [Images](/images)
 * [Utility](/utility)